HenryDayHall/CORSIKA8/README.rst

 your build, or your install area.
 Thus, e.g.
 ::

-  export corsika_DIR=<dir where you installed CORSIKA 8 to, or where you buld it">
+  export corsika_DIR=<dir where you installed CORSIKA 8 to, or where you build it>

 Then compile your example/application with
 ::